verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 ### Usage - how to run this program

-Please note: This code requires that:
+Please note: As a prerequisite, this code requires that:
 - ```ruby``` is installed on your machine and
 - you have the ```yeetwords.rb``` file from the YeetWords repository (see below for where to get it and place it).